abpframework/abp/docs/en/studio/kubernetes.md

   - `Build Docker Image(s)`: If build docker images available for subcharts it builds all of them.
   - `Install Chart(s)`: Installs all charts to selected profile.
   - `Uninstall Chart(s)`: Uninstalls all charts from selected profile.
+  - `Create Self-Signed TLS secret`: It creates self-signed certificates for the applications and adds them to the Kubernetes cluster.
+It is useful when you [specify the user](#specify-the-user) for the application.
 - `Add Chart`: It opens the *Select Helm Chart* window.
 Pick the chart from the specified location and select the main helm chart to add a new main chart to the root.

 ### Main Chart